dhis2/developer-portal/blog/2026-02-01-mosip-integration-demo/index.md

 ## Closing thoughts

-For more, head over to the reference repository for the integration to look into the code and the integration set up.
-[TODO: LINK]
+If you want to dive into the code and investigate the nitty gritty of the implementation, feel free to browse the [reference repository for the integration](https://github.com/dhis2/reference-dhis2-mosip-integration/tree/FEAT(INTEROP-87)-Sri-Lanka-demo) to look into the code and the integration setup (although, disclaimer: the repository is not yet documented as of the publishing of the blog).

-Special thanks to MOSIP, HISP Sri Lanka, and Symbionix for collaborating on this project.
+Finally, special thanks to MOSIP, HISP Sri Lanka, and Symbionix for collaborating on this project.
 This is an exciting integration, and we at DHIS2 look forward to more!